Whitehouse's Bakery: History

 Alice Mann also states that the bakery was damaged two more times by floods in 1959 and in 1974 when the external ovens at the very rear of the property were damaged beyond affordable repair.
 The remains of these brick ovens are still on the property.

 Alice Mann ceased residing in the bakery when the property was sold to Ruth Brunton, Alice's sister-in-law.
 The property then passed out of the family and was sold to Julie Brimblecombe.
 At this stage the former bakery building was used as an arts and crafts space.
 In the beginning of 2001 the building stood vacant.

 In June 2001 major reconstructive work was undertaken on the southern wall of the kitchen section of the building which was funded by an EPA Heritage Grant.
 The wall which was demonstrating major cracking and leaning was dismantled brick by brick and reconstructed with the original bricks to the original design.

-The last transfer of ownership was to Mr Geoffery Hand in September 2001 and at that stage was still vacant.
+The last transfer of ownership was to Mr Geoffery Hand in September 2001 and at that stage was still vacant which is how it would remain until the building became a restaurant in 2009 called "Emily's" which closed in 2013 after a significant flood ruined the interior of the building.
+It would once again be vacant until 2023 when an antique shop took up ownership of the building.
+It was then left empty once again when the antique shop moved to another building in the centre of the town.